yoshinorisekimoto/api-learning-notes/README.md

 ## Why it matters
 Understanding how to structure API requests is essential for designing flexible, secure, and scalable system integrations.

+# Step 4 - JSON Structure

+## What I did
+- Examined JSON responses from API requests
+- Identified objects, arrays, and nested structures
+- Connected JSON structure with data modeling concepts

+## Key Learnings
+- JSON is a structured data format using key-value pairs
+- Objects `{}` represent a single entity
+- Arrays `[]` represent a collection of items
+- JSON supports nested structures to represent relationships between data

+## Additional Learnings
+- JSON defines how data is structured and exchanged between systems
+- Databases store and manage data, while JSON represents its structure
+- Nested JSON reflects real-world relationships between entities

+## Why it matters
+Understanding JSON is essential because it represents how data is structured, stored, and exchanged across APIs and systems.